 Medical microbiology is a field of scientific study that includes looking at bacteria, viruses, and parasites in connection with disease and illness.
 Degrees can be obtained at the bachelor's, master's, doctoral and post-doctorate levels, leading to a variety of career paths.
 Medical microbiology is a great field for those interested in biology and working to better understand disease and illness.

-Medical microbiology includes studies of bacteria, viruses and parasites, all of which can be seen as the cause, and often part of the cure, for various diseases.
+Medical microbiology includes studies of bacteria, viruses, and parasites, all of which can be seen as the cause, and often part of the cure, for various diseases.
 Those with an undergraduate degree can work as research technicians in the private sector, nonprofit organizations, and academia.

 - Government agencies, such as the Center for Disease Control and the National Institutes of Health

-- Private health care services and philanthropic organizations, such as the American Cancer Society, the Muscular Dystrophy Association and the American Heart Association
+- Private health care services and philanthropic organizations, such as the American Cancer Society, the Muscular Dystrophy Association, and the American Heart Association

 - Pharmaceutical companies

 Upward mobility in this profession requires not only scientific skills, but also good communication, business, and management techniques.
 With advanced education and experience, medical microbiologists can develop and manage their own research projects.

 The BLS projected that employment for microbiologists would rise by 4 percent between 2014 and 2024, which was slower than for all occupations.
 Opportunities for postsecondary biological studies teachers, however, were expected to increase by 16% over the same decade.
 As of May 2015, the mean annual wage for microbiologists was $76,230, while postsecondary biological science teachers earned an average annual salary of $86,830.